Sumesg/saphcpiot-greenhouse/README.md

 # Greenhouse Demo Scenario

->This document is in DRAFT version, something can be missing or wrong.
+>**NOTE**: This document is in DRAFT version, something can be missing or wrong.
 If you intend to re-create this scenario, you are smart enough to go through without a real step-by-step guide.
 Anyway, if you find errors, missing steps or typos  as well as if you need some help to implement the scenario, feel free to contact me.
 I really appreciate your help and your feedbacks.

->This scenario doesn't want to represent the best way to do things using SAP HCP, but it's a first attempt to make things work.
+>DISCLAIMER: This repository doesn't want to represent the best way to develop on SAP HCP or on RaspberryPi, but it's an attempt to make things work and, it works.
 Code can be improved in readability, efficiency and design.

 This is the repository for a real and complete end-to-end scenario (**Greenhouse**) built using the SAP Hana Cloud Platform IoT Services ([SAP HCP IoT](http://hcp.sap.com/)) and a [RaspberryPi](https://www.raspberrypi.org/) as a gateway.